 Figure 4: Internal electronics carriage for the main vessel.
-Above the tray there is easy access to PCBs and wiring, while batteries are stored below the tray.

-Water intrusion is a constant concern for AUVs.
+Above the tray there is easy access to PCBs and wiring, while batteries are stored below the tray Water intrusion is a constant concern for AUVs.
 For increased seal reliability, a 90% vacuum is pulled on the vessel.
 The vacuum increases the effectiveness of the endcap seals and is monitored by a pressure sensor that will alert the software of a leak.

-The computer performs all high level decision making and expensive computations.
-All sensors and actuators connect to the computer through RS-485 or USB.

-The main vessel electronics communicate to the other vessels over six separate RS-485 networks (Figure 5) or USB.
-The thrusters have built-in motor controllers commanded via RS-485.
+The computer performs all high level decision making and computationally expensive computations.
+All sensors and actuators connect to the computer through TIA-485 or USB.
+The main vessel electronics communicate to the other vessels over six separate TIA-485 networks or USB (Figure 5).
+The thrusters have built-in motor controllers commanded via TIA-485.
 They are connected in four pairs of two, a limit imposed by the power capacity of the thruster wiring harness.
-The fifth RS-485 network is dedicated to data streaming from the navigation vessel.
-The sixth RS-485 network interfaces with the power monitoring circuitry, thruster kill, external actuator, and external I/O box together.
-All six RS-485 networks converge on a student designed printed circuit board that communicates with the computer via USB.
+The fifth TIA-485 network is dedicated to data streaming from the navigation vessel.
+The sixth TIA-485 network interfaces with the power monitoring circuitry, thruster kill, external actuator, and external I/O box together.
+All six TIA-485 networks converge on a student printed circuit board designed that communicates with the computer via USB.
 Subjugator 8 has three tiers of power management (Figure 6).
 The battery tray contains three sets of batteries in parallel.
 A battery set consists of two 6 cell 5,450 mAh lithium polymer batteries in series.
-The battery tray provides 44.4 V and 16350 mAh.
+The battery tray provides 44.4 V and 16.350 mAh.
 The first tier of power management combines the three sets of batteries into one rail with ideal OR-ing diodes to ensure that batteries drain evenly.
 Inrush current and under voltage protection are integrated into the first tier.
+The second

-The second tier of power management switches the sub to external power if it is present and splits the rail into the 44.4 V rail for the thrusters and a 24 V rail for all other electronics.
+Figure 6: Power flow diagram tier of power management switches the submarine to external power if it is present and splits the rail into the 44.4 V rail for the thrusters and a 24 V rail for all other electronics.
 The third tier of power management contains the hard kill and 44.4 V rail and 24 V rail monitoring circuit.